Time flies …

 • D – Drops Safran, # 11, Strong Yellow

-First I was not sure, if the two green yarns would work together but I am very happy with the result.
-Although, the square also looks great in a single colour!
+At first, I wasn’t sure whether the two shades of green would go together, but I’m really pleased with the result.
+That said, the square looks great in a single colour too!

-Somehow the pattern reminds me a bit on Florentine Tiles.
+Somehow, the pattern reminds me a bit of Florentine Tiles.
 What do you think?

 The pattern is available in Pam’s Ravelry store.

-My Legacy Blanket
+Some new Squares – My Legacy Blanket

 Do you love crocheting squares?

-I really just discovered a big love for them!
-A square usually doesn’t take very long to complete and – very important to me – you quickly see successes.
-This also makes them to great ›in between projects‹.
+I’ve only just discovered my great love for them!
+A square is usually finished in no time and – something that’s very important to me – you see results quickly.
+That also makes them great ‘in-between projects’.

-You might know that some time ago Pam Knighton-Haener from A Yarn of Serendipity designed a very special blanket as a legacy for her grandchildren.
-It consists of 12 different squares, representing her grand kids and her family.
-At the moment the instructions for joining the squares and for the border are in testing.
-Besides she revised the patterns for the squares and I had the chance to test some of them.
-A good opportunity for a new blanket.
-It will be only the second one I have ever made with joined squares.
+You may know that Pam Knighton-Haener from ‘A Yarn of Serendipity’ designed a very special blanket some time ago as a legacy for her grandchildren.
+It consists of 12 different squares, each symbolising her grandchildren and her family.
+The instructions for joining the squares and for the border are currently being tested.
+She has also revised the instructions for the squares, and I’ve had the chance to test a few of them.
+A great opportunity for a new blanket.
+It will only be the second one I’ve ever crocheted from assembled squares.
 Unbelievable!

 So far I have already made 9 out of 12 squares.
 Unfortunately ›made‹ does not mean that they are actually finished.
 Only 3 of them are blocked with all the yarn ends worked away.
-For another 3 I am currently rethinking my colour placement and 3 still have a lot of loose ends that need to be done.
+For another 3 I am currently rethinking my colour placement and 3 squares still have a lot of loose ends that need to be done.

-I am afraid it is one of my bad habits: I only work away the tails when a square is completed.
-Yes, I have tried to improve this process!
-Yes, I know that it is much easier and less frustrating to do it at once!
+I’m afraid that’s one of my bad habits: I only weave in the loose ends once a square is finished.
+Yes, I’ve tried to change that!
+Yes, I know it’s much easier and less frustrating to do it straight away!

-The only thing is, when I work away the tails right away, I often find a mistake afterwards (again Yes – of course I know that I should check this beforehand – but still …).
-Meanwhile I am almost convinced that working away the yarn ends straight away might bring bad luck – so I just let them live a little longer.
+The only problem is: if I weave in the loose ends straight away, I often spot a mistake afterwards (again, yes – of course I know I should check it beforehand – but still…).
+By now, I’m almost convinced that weaving in the loose ends straight away might bring bad luck – so I just let them live a little longer.

-Good things take time, as we say.
+Good things take time, as the saying goes.

-Nevertheless I love working on this blanket and I love my finished squares.
+Nevertheless, I love working on this blanket and I love my finished squares.

-I am using a combination of Drops Lima and Drops Merino Extra Fine – both DK / Light worsted – with a 4 mm hook.
+I am using a combination of Drops Lima and Drops Merino Extra Fine – both DK / Light worsted yarns – with a 4 mm hook.

 Drops Lima consists of 65 % Wool and 35 % Alpaca.
 It has 100 m per 50 g.
 Merino Extra Fine is 100 % Wool with 105 m / 50 g.